synrais/ArduinoOBI-Auto-RP2040/README.md

 - 🔄 **Cycle count** — how many full charge/discharge cycles the pack has seen
 - 🔒 **Lock status** — LOCKED or UNLOCKED, with the specific failure code
 - 💡 **Status LED** — onboard NeoPixel shows device state at a glance
-- 🔦 **Battery LEDs** — flashes the pack's own indicators on detection and successful unlock
+- 🔦 **Battery LEDs** — 1 flash on detection, 2 before unlock or repair, 3 if unlocked and good checksums
 - 🛠️ **Auto-unlock** — performs a charger-style unlock sequence automatically on locked packs
 - 🔧 **Frame repair** — recalculates and rewrites corrupt checksums without touching any other battery data